 - The shock mount/pop-screen option is expensive.

-The capsule is held above the mic’s Baby Bottle by a thin stalk.
+The capsule is held above the mic’s Bottle by a thin stalk.
 This minimizes reflections and allows the capsule to be used where larger mics cannot.

 Unfortunately, it was not equipped with a thread adaptor that would fit the 3/8-inch European mic stands.
 As an option, an elastic suspension cradle can be purchased.
 However, it clamps around the mic body and not the threaded base.